Chunjee/car-buying/docs/README.md

 ## Who this is **NOT** written for

 This is not for someone looking for a perfect car.
+This is just to get a decent transportation without making a newbie mistake or breaking the bank.

 --------------------
 # Part 1: Budget